award

 What Are the Damages Associated with Brainstem Injuries?

 If you have been involved in an accident that has caused brainstem injuries, there are several different damages you could recover.
 A brainstem injury not only affects your physical condition, but also your mental and emotional condition.
-Brainstem injuries may require medication, surgeries, and therapy, to help manage the effect to the brain.
+Brainstem injuries may require medication, surgeries, and therapy to help manage the effects on the brain.
 This may result in thousands of dollars in medical bills.
 These costs could take a toll on your financial condition.

-If you have suffered from a brain injury as a result of a car accident, reach out to our experienced team of accident attorneys at Heidari Law Group for a free case evaluation to determine the different legal steps you could take to recover damages.
-It is important that you hire an attorney that has experience in traumatic brain injury, especially brainstem injuries.
-Brainstem injuries may involve more costs, especially a higher degree of pain and suffering.
+If you have suffered from a brain injury as a result of a car accident, reach out to our team of accident attorneys at Heidari Law Group for a free case evaluation to determine the different legal steps you could take to recover damages.
+You must hire an attorney who has experience with traumatic brain injury, especially brainstem injuries.
+Brainstem injuries may involve greater costs, especially higher levels of pain and suffering.

-Contact us for free no risk consultation today.
-We have offices located in Irvine, Fresno, Los Angeles, etc. Our law firm will handle your brainstem injury case on a contingency fee basis, which means you do not have to pay our attorneys unless we win a settlement or a judgment for you.
-Do not wait to contact us, as each state has a specific statute of limitations that determines when you could bring your claim.
-Failure to bring your claim within that time period could result in your case getting dismissed.
+Contact us for a free, no-risk consultation today.
+We have offices in Irvine, Fresno, Los Angeles, and other locations.
+Our law firm will handle your brainstem injury case on a contingency fee basis, which means you do not have to pay our attorneys unless we win a settlement or a judgment for you.
+Do not wait to contact us, as each state has a specific statute of limitations that determines when you can bring your claim.
+Failure to get your claim within that period could result in your case being dismissed.
 Contact us today to find out how we can help you.

 ***Disclaimer: This page is created by Heidari Law Group for educational purposes.
 This article provides a general understanding of the law.
-It does not provide specific advice.
-By using this site and reading through this page, there is no attorney-client relationship created between you and any member of Heidari Law.
-Further, due to the constant change of the law, some parts of the information above may no longer be good law.
+It does not offer specific advice.
+By using this site and reading through this page, no attorney-client relationship is created between you and any member of Heidari Law.
+Further, due to ongoing changes in the law, some of the information above may no longer be good law.